There are sentences that live inside you that you did not write.

 Read those slowly.
 One or more will land.
 The landing is the diagnostic.

 Hendricks observed what he calls the Upper Limit Problem.
-The operator has an internal thermostat set to a certain level of success.
-When things get too good, the thermostat trips and the operator unconsciously sabotages: the argument with the spouse the night before the big presentation, the illness right when momentum was building, the forgotten detail that costs the deal.
-Not bad luck.
-The thermostat resetting to a familiar baseline.
+The builder has an internal thermostat set to a certain level of success.
+When things get too good, the thermostat trips and the builder unconsciously sabotages.

 Underneath every Upper Limit episode is one of the four fears.
 Underneath each fear is a buried lie.

-Napoleon Hill named these patterns from a different angle in 1937.
-He called them the Six Ghosts of Fear: poverty, criticism, ill health, loss of love, old age, and death.
 Hill argued that these six fears, in some combination, are the gatekeepers that prevent every meaningful achievement.
-The operator who cannot name their fears cannot dissolve them, and the fears continue operating through buried lies the operator does not recognize as fear-driven.
+The leader who cannot name their fears cannot dissolve them, and the fears continue operating through buried lies the leader does not recognise as fear-driven.

 Three voices.
 One mechanic.
 The lies you carry are inheritance.
 They are working against you.
 They are surfaceable, nameable, and releasable.